francisliujia/codelife/README.md

 # francisliujia.github.io

-# the codes notes while i am learning Python coding.
+[1] Python_learning_codes

+-- This folder contains the codes I have writen when learning Python.

+[2] create_games

+-- This folder contains the computer games i have created in Python.